tuespetre/Impatient/README.md

 ### Principles

--  Be as 'close to the metal' as possible: use `Expression`s and `ExpressionVisitor`s rather than using or concocting a separate AST model
+-  Be as 'close to the metal' and 'out of the box' as possible: use `Expression`s and `ExpressionVisitor`s rather than a bespoke AST model

 -  Be immutable: all `Expression`s must be immutable and `ExpressionVisitor`s